 If a respondent's answer is not relevant to a question, do not prompt her by saying something like "I suppose you mean that . . .
 Is that right?
-In many cases, she will agree with your interpretation of her answer, even when that is not what she meant.
-Rather, you should probe in such a manner that the respondent herself comes up with the relevant answer.
-You should never read out the list of coded answers to the respondent, even if she has trouble answering.
+In many cases, he/she may agree with your interpretation, even when that is not what he/she meant.
+Rather, you should probe in such a manner that the respondent comes up with the relevant answer.
+You should never read out the list of coded answers to the respondent, even if he/she has problem in answering.